Apple needs more than apps to win over educators

 Apple is likely making a push into schools in an attempt to recapture some of its glory days in the education sector.
 Apple famously made a deal in 1978 with the Minnesota Education Computing Consortium (MECC) to supply 500 computers to schools, and by 1982, MECC was the largest seller of Apple computers in the country.
 Steve Jobs told Computerworld in a 1985 interview that "one of the things that built the Apple II was schools buying Apple IIs."

 It used to be that Apple computers were commonplace in learning institutions, with Macintoshes and eMacs present in schools and universities across the country throughout the 1980s and early 2000s.
-Much of that was due to efforts such as large-scale computer donations, deals with top colleges, and making eMacs (and other models) a little less capable and more affordable, than the rest of Apple's consumer lineup.
+Much of that was due to efforts such as large-scale computer donations, deals with top colleges, and making eMacs (and other models) a little less capable and more affordable than the rest of Apple's consumer lineup.

 In the mid-2000s, Apple did make a low-cost Macbook for schools... sort of.
 It was the basic polycarbonate Macbook, and while it was initially intended for consumer audiences, it was still marketed and sold in schools as a low-cost alternative.
 When they were taken off the retail shelf in 2011, Apple still sold them exclusively to educational institutions for around $900 per machine.